 37. Where a pupil behaves in a way which falls short of expectations and does not comply with rules, s/he should learn to expect that consequences will follow.
 Care should be taken by staff to ensure that a pupil is very clear about which behaviours were considered to be unacceptable, and exactly what the pupil will need to do next to improve.

-38. In all circumstances, staff will give consideration to the emotional level, as well as the level of understanding of a pupil and the function of the behaviour and provide consequences which are fair, proportionate and which increase the likelihood of the pupil behaving in an acceptable way in the future.
+38. In all circumstances, staff will give consideration to the emotional level, as well as the level of understanding, of a pupil and the function of the behaviour and provide consequences which are fair, proportionate and which increase the likelihood of the pupil behaving in an acceptable way in the future.
 We believe in forgiveness and reconciliation in a variety of circumstances.
 We would always encourage children to forgive each other and build friendships and relationships in a positive context.

 Positive consequences and Rewards.